DibyalochanParida/backend_assignment/README.md

 ## DELETE Delete an User
 Delete an User.

-## PUT Marking User as Complete
-Marking an User as complete.

 ## Note
 I have uploaded the .env file as this contains the port number only.